rosdec/ethernal_scroll/README.md

 This is a very simple proof of the concept of Infinite Scroll written in Vue.JS.

-As an ethernal source of random data we have used: [Random Users](https://randomuser.me/)
+As an ethernal source of random data we have used: [Random Data API](https://random-data-api.com/)

 ## Recommended IDE Setup